hybridgroup/gobot/CONTRIBUTING.md

     All import paths should now work fine assuming that you've got the proper branch checked out.

-3. Get all the needed gobot's dependencies each of them at their needed version.
-Gobot uses [dep (Dependency management for Go)](https://golang.github.io/dep/) to manage the project's dependencies.
-To get all the correct dependencies:

-   * Install dep tool.
-Follow the dep [installation](https://golang.github.io/dep/docs/installation.html) instructions in case you don't have it already installed.
+3. Get all dependencies:

    * `cd $GOPATH/src/gobot.io/x/gobot`
-   * `dep ensure` will fetch  all the dependencies at their needed version.
+   * `go mod tidy` will fetch  all the dependencies at their needed version.

 ## Landing Pull Requests